tomwechsler/Microsoft_Endpoint_Manager/NDES_Configuration.md

 	Encryption 					CorpIntuneBenutzer
 	Signature and encryption 	                CorpIntuneBenutzer

-7. Install and bind certificates on the server that hosts NDES
+7. Install and bind certificates on the server that hosts NDES:

     After installing the server authentication certificate, open IIS Manager, and select the Default Web Site.
     In the Actions pane, select Bindings.
     Select Add, set Type to https, and then confirm the port is 443.
     For SSL certificate, specify the server authentication certificate.

     On the NDES Server open IIS Manager, select the Default Web Site in the Connections pane, and then open Request Filtering.